theupdateframework/taps/tap8.md

 keyids are already listed in the delegation.
 Our proposal also takes advantage of the existing delegation model in TUF to allow for thresholds of signatures and revocation by a more trusted role.

-Clashes of rotate file names are unlikely - the role is the first element, followed by "rotate", all key ids in alphabetical order, and the threshold value.
-Certainly this requires that key ids and roles do not contain any "." - which is used as separator.
-In addition the inclusion of the SHA256 of the previous rotate file makes collisions even more unlikely.

 # Backwards compatibility